jillesvangurp/rankquest-studio/src/jsMain/resources/about.md

 It makes no assumptions about how your search API works.
 It uses an extensible plugin model to talk to your search service.
 The only assumption it makes is that whatever you have can return a list of results with ids for a given search context (your search parameters).

+## Links

+- [rankquest-studio](https://github.com/jillesvangurp/rankquest-studio) The github project for this web application.
+It's all written in kotlin-js and uses the wonderful [Fritz2](https://www.fritz2.dev/) framework.
+- [rankquest-cli](https://github.com/jillesvangurp/rankquest-cli) A command line tool that you can use to use exported search configurations and test cases to run metrics from the command line or in your CI build.
+- [rankquest-core](https://github.com/jillesvangurp/rankquest-core) A Kotlin multiplatform kotlin library that implements the metrics and search plugins used in Rankquest Studio.
+- [ktsearch](https://github.com/jillesvangurp/kt-search) A kotlin multiplatform library for using Elasticsearch and Opensearch.
+This library is used to implement the Elasticsearch searchplugin and also used for the movie quotes demo.
+- [querylight](https://github.com/jillesvangurp/querylight) An in memory search library that is used for the movie quotes demos.

 ## Support & Getting help taking your search to the next level

 Please provide feedback via the [Github Issue Tracker](https://github.com/jillesvangurp/rankquest-studio/issues).